Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 I’m thinking of a number between 1 and 100:

 -You have to try to guess my number in the fewest tries possible.

 -With every guess, I’ll tell you if your guess is too low, too high, or correct.

 -Suppose you start guessing like this: 1, 2, 3, 4 ....
 Here’s how it would go.

 -
 -
 ##Binary Search (continued)

 A bad approach to number guessing

-        That technique is simple search (maybe stupid search would be a better term).
+-That technique is simple search

-        With each guess, you’re eliminating only one number.
+-With each guess, you’re eliminating only one number.

-        If my number was 99, it could take you 99 guesses to get there!
+-If my number was 99, it could take you 99 guesses to get there!

 -
 -
 ##Binary Search (continued)
 A better way to search

-        With binary search, you guess the middle number and eliminate half the remaining numbers every time 100 items -> 50 -> 25 -> 13 -> 7 -> 4 -> 2 -> 1
+With binary search, you guess the middle number and eliminate half the remaining numbers every time
+    100 items -> 50 -> 25 -> 13 -> 7 -> 4 -> 2 -> 1
         Eliminate half the numbers everytime

 Imagine a dictionary with 240,000 words
         Simple Search = ? steps
         Binary search = ? steps